-Where: FC{BL,i,y} Quantity of fossil fuel type i displaced in the project plant as a result of the project activity in year y (mass or volume unit) NCV{i,y} Net calorific value of fossil fuel type i in year y (GJ/mass or volume unit) Share of fossil fuel type i (on an energy basis) in the fossil fuel mix that is displaced in the project plant as a result of the use of alternative fuels or less carbon intensive fossil fuels under the project activity, determined consistently with the determination of EF{CO2,BL,y} FC{PJ,k,y} Quantity of less carbon intensive fossil fuel type k used in the project plant in year y (mass or volume unit) NCV{k,y} Net calorific value of less carbon intensive fossil fuel type k in year y (GJ/mass or volume unit)

-= Fossil fuel types displaced in the project plant as a result of the use of alternative fuels or less carbon intensive fossil fuels under the project activity

-= Less carbon intensive fossil fuel types used in the project plant in year y
+FC {BL,i,y} = Quantity of fossil fuel type i displaced in the project plant as a result of the project activity in year y (mass or volume unit) NCV {i,y} = Net calorific value of fossil fuel type i in year y (GJ/mass or volume unit) S {i,y} = Share of fossil fuel type i (on an energy basis) in the fossil fuel mix that is displaced in the project plant as a result of the use of alternative fuels or less carbon intensive fossil fuels under the project activity, determined consistently with the determination of $EF{CO2,BLy}$ $FC{PJ,k,y}$ = Quantity of less carbon intensive fossil fuel type k used in the project plant in year y (mass or volume unit) $NCV{k,y}$ = Net calorific value of less carbon intensive fossil fuel type k in year y (GJ/mass or volume unit) i = Fossil fuel types displaced in the project plant as a result of the use of alternative fuels or less carbon intensive fossil fuels under the project activity k = Less carbon intensive fossil fuel types used in the project plant in year y quantity of fuel produced or supplied respectively.4 Where such data is not available, project participants may use the default values provided in

-Where reliable and accurate national data on fugitive CH4 emissions associated with the production, and in case of natural gas, the transportation and distribution of the fuels is available, project participants should use this data to determine average emission factors by dividing the total quantity of CH4 emissions by the quantity of fuel produced or supplied respectively.2 Where such data is not available, project participants may use the default values provided in Table 3 below.
+Where reliable and accurate national data on fugitive CH_4 emissions associated with the production, and in case of natural gas, the transportation and distribution of the fuels is available, project participants should use this data to determine average emission factors by dividing the total quantity of CH_4 emissions by the

+Table 3 below.
 In case of natural gas, the natural gas emission factor for the location of the project should be used, except in cases where it can be shown that the relevant system element (gas production and/or processing/transmission/distribution) is predominantly of recent vintage and built and operated to international standards, in which case the US/Canada values may be used.